This production is just the sort of thing that keeps opera alive and relevant -brightestyoungthings.com

-Ms. Mintzer's interactive theater piece Pizza Parlance, in collaboration with artist Charles Ogilvie, was listed in Nombre Art Magazine's "5 Must-Sees of Venice Biennale" and their performance piece Chacun a son gout was presented at STORE Contemporary in Dresden, Germany.
-She staged an original performance piece "Well I want it in writing, the smallest event and the secretest agency” at Cornell University’s Society for Humanities.
-She has been sponsored by the European Network of Opera Academies to direct excerpts from Il barbiere di Siviglia in a workshop at the Opera Academy of Verona, and was chosen by ENOA again to direct and develop a new work at the Helsinki Festival.
+Julia directed the first full staging of Beethoven's Fidelio with historical instruments in America, produced by period orchestra Grand Harmonie at Princeton University.
+Her performance piece Chacun a son gout was presented at STORE Contemporary (Dresden.)
+She staged an original work "Well I want it in writing, the smallest event and the secretest agency” at Cornell University’s Society for Humanities.
+Julia was sponsored by the European Network of Opera Academies to direct excerpts from Il barbiere di Siviglia at the Opera Academy of Verona, and was chosen by ENOA again to direct and develop a new work at the Helsinki Festival.
 This spring she stages Die Zauberflöte for the Potomac Vocal Institute and La Rondine for Delaware Valley Opera Company.